abhixshek/knowledge-base/Learning-python.md

 Python is a popular open source programming language used for both standalone programs and scripting applications in a wide variety of domains.

+It was created or developed by Guido Van Rossum and released first on February 20, 1991.

 C, C++ and Java are **compiled or statically typed** programming languages.

 Why people use python? - software quality, developer productivity, portability, support libraries, integration with other tools, fun, etc.